bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-14-the-justice-commitment.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life understands that perfect justice may be impossible in a complex world, but the commitment to continuous improvement in fairness and equality is essential for human flourishing.</p>
+<p>Joa understands that perfect justice may be impossible in a complex world, but the commitment to continuous improvement in fairness and equality is essential for human flourishing.</p>
 </div>

 <div class="verse">